A-Pisani/MK-TFHE/README.md

     - *MKlweNthPartyEncrypt*: Add p-th party mask
     - *MKlweNthPartyUnmask*: remove p-th party mask
     - *MKlweLastPartyDecrypt*: decrypt by removing the last party's mask

+The final improvement is aimed at reducing as maximum as possible the number of keys:
+- Each Broker needs to store 4 keys 1 for each DO and 1 which will be replacing the others
+- Each data will need (at most) 3 layers of encryption only

 The code for these new functions can be found in [MK-TFHE/src/libtfhe/mkTFHEfunctions.cpp](https://github.com/federicagerminario31/MK-TFHE/blob/master/src/libtfhe/mkTFHEfunctions.cpp).
 The associated prototyped instead can be found in [MK-TFHE/src/include/mkTFHEfunctions.h](https://github.com/federicagerminario31/MK-TFHE/blob/master/src/include/mkTFHEfunctions.h)